 The beginning of 1970 found King Crimson in a precarious state.
 The previous six months brought hectic activity for the band, with the second half of 1969 being consumed with the recording and releasing of their first album In The Court Of The Crimson King, constant live performances throughout the UK during the summer and Fall including the historic July 5th show at the Hyde Park Festival headlined by the Rolling Stones, and a first tour of the US in November and December.
 But the US tour proved to have a seismic impact on the future of the band.
 Aside from lyricist and conceptualist Pete Sinfield, three quarters of the musicians in the band wanted out.
 Greg Lake connected with Keith Emerson during the last performance of the US tour at the Fillmore West and they decided to form a new band.
 Reeds and keyboard player Ian McDonald and drummer Michael Giles found road life and the sudden success too overwhelming and wanted to continue on their own.
 Fripp’s Journal, 3 January 1970: “The American tour was such a total experience of plasticity that Ian and Mike now feel that getting their feelings across on records is more important than performing to audiences.”

-The tipping point could have been the offer for the guitar position by Yes, who were left with no guitar player when Peter Banks decided to leave around the same time.
-Another offer came from Aynsley Dunbar’s Blue Whale.
-Had he opted for one of these options, the King Crimson story could have ended right there, leaving us with a single album for the ages.
-Luckily Robert Fripp declined the offers, and together with Pete Sinfield decided to continue the band concept.
-Their immediate future was unclear, but they came through a difficult period with their next three albums, of which In The Wake Of Poseidon was the first, including a lyrical gem named Cadence and Cascade.

-No. 6 | The beginning of 1970 found King Crimson in a precarious state.
-The previous six months brought hectic activity for the band, with the second half of 1969 being consumed with the recording and releasing of their first album In The Court Of The Crimson King, constant live performances throughout the UK during the summer and Fall including the historic July 5th show at the Hyde Park Festival headlined by the Rolling Stones, and a first tour of the US in November and December.
-But the US tour proved to have a seismic impact on the future of the band.
-Aside from lyricist and conceptualist Pete Sinfield, three quarters of the musicians in the band wanted out.
-Greg Lake connected with Keith Emerson during the last performance of the US tour at the Fillmore West and they decided to form a new band.
-Reeds and keyboard player Ian McDonald and drummer Michael Giles found road life and the sudden success too overwhelming and wanted to continue on their own.
-Fripp’s Journal, 3 January 1970: “The American tour was such a total experience of plasticity that Ian and Mike now feel that getting their feelings across on records is more important than performing to audiences.”

 The tipping point could have been the offer for the guitar position by Yes, who were left with no guitar player when Peter Banks was asked to leave around the same time.
 Another offer came from Aynsley Dunbar’s Blue Whale.
 Had he opted for one of these options, the King Crimson story could have ended right there, leaving us with a single album for the ages.
 Luckily Robert Fripp declined the offers, and together with Pete Sinfield decided to continue the band concept.
 Their immediate future was unclear, but they came through a difficult period with their next three albums, of which In The Wake Of Poseidon was the first, including a lyrical gem named Cadence and Cascade.